theobald-software/theobald-software.github.io/content/_en/yunio/bapis-and-function-modules.md

 {: .box-warning}
 **Warning!** **Missing Authorization**
-To use this integration type, access to the designated authority objects (RFC) in SAP must be available.
+To use the integration type *Function Module / BAPI*, access to the designated authority objects (RFC) in SAP must be available.
 For more information, see the knowledge base article on [SAP User Rights: BAPI](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#bapi).

 ### Look up a Function Module / BAPI